 In the present case, Food Lion's employees created the allegedly dangerous conditions by placing the mats by the exit doors.
 Thus, it was not necessary for Cook to show that Food Lion employees had notice that the floor mats were wrinkled or bunched immediately prior to Cook's fall.

 So if your case involves the owner or its employees creating the condition causing the fall by putting something on the floor, you don’t have to prove anyone knew or should’ve known about it.
 That makes sense if you think about it—the business already knew because they put it there.
 So the insurance company’s cries of “we didn’t know, and we couldn’t know” will likely amount to nothing.

 You’ve still got to deal with presenting a convincing case that does away with the most dangerous, often unspoken, defense: “why didn’t you look where you were going?”
 It often comes in under another common defense, “comparative negligence.”
 That’s where the insurance company blames you, which can reduce your settlement—or, if a jury finds the fall was even slightly more your fault than the business’s, you get nothing.

 If you’re seriously hurt, you’ve got too much at stake to risk falling prey to the all-out attack the insurance company will no doubt launch to keep you from getting anything at all, much less a proper amount.
+You owe it to yourself to seek legal advice- for the best reasons.
 If you’ve got questions about your slip or trip and fall case, fill out our Get Help Now form or start a live chat right where you sit.
 You’ll get a response from an experienced fall injury attorney.
 Feel free to schedule a free strategy session with us by calling our office at 888-230-1841.